fxamacker/cbor/README.md

 * SortCanonical: same as SortLengthFirst [(RFC 7049 Section 3.9)](https://tools.ietf.org/html/rfc7049#section-3.9)
 * SortCTAP2Canonical: same as SortBytewiseLexical  [(CTAP2 Canonical CBOR)](https://fidoalliance.org/specs/fido-v2.0-id-20180227/fido-client-to-authenticator-protocol-v2.0-id-20180227.html#ctap2-canonical-cbor-encoding-form).
 * SortCoreDeterministic: same as SortBytewiseLexical.

+__EncOptions.Time__:

+* TimeUnix: (seconds) encode as integer.
+* TimeUnixMicro: (microseconds) encode as floating-point.
+ShortestFloat option determines size.
+* TimeUnixDynamic: (seconds or microseconds) encode as integer if time doesn't have fractional seconds, otherwise encode as floating-point rounded to microseconds.
+* TimeRFC3339: (seconds) encode as RFC 3339 formatted string.
+* TimeRFC3339Nano: (nanoseconds) encode as RFC3339 formatted string.

+By default, time values are encoded without tags.
+Option to override this will be added in v2.1.

 Encoder has 3 types of options for floating-point data: ShortestFloatMode, InfConvertMode, and NaNConvertMode.